project-fractal/WP3/Components/WP3T35-03 LEDEL/README.md

   #### 1.2: LEDEL using an open source RISC-V emulation:

   Same as the previous docker but using an open sourced emulation for the RISC-V hardware.
+RISC-V emulation image available here [https://people.debian.org/~gio/dqib/](https://people.debian.org/~gio/dqib/)

   This Docker image is available to clone via the following Docker command:
   ```docker pull solverml/ledel:artifacts```